Uppsala Castle: Gustav I Vasa

 Trained on Uppsala cathedral, the Styrbiskop six gun battery was a genuine threat to the cathedral, and remains in place today.

 Following a peasant uprising against Vasa's rule, known as the Dacke War, it was decided to build new defensive castles in the kingdom, including one in Uppsala.
 Construction of the castle started in 1549 atop a large esker called Kasåsen.
 The newly constructed complex included royal apartments in the south-west corner, and two large bastions on the western side.
 Both of these bastions, called respectively Gräsgården and Styrbiskop, remain a feature at the castle today, although only the foundations of the original royal apartments remain (and house Vasaborgen museum).
-Soon after completion of the new castle, an addition to the east of the royal apartments was constructed, adding "representation premises" such as a hall of state and church.
+Soon after the completion of the new castle, an addition to the east of the royal apartments was constructed, adding "representation premises" such as a hall of state and church.
 The Styrbiskop (Bishop-Controller) battery was permanently trained on Uppsala cathedral owing to the hostility between the church authorities and the king from the beginning of his reign.

 Eric XIV

 During the reign of Eric XIV the representation addition was completed.
-Also during his reign, the Sture Murders took place in the castle.
+Also during his reign, the Sture murders took place in the castle.